“Treat everyone the same!” Say what?

 Know what?
 I did everything I could do.
 So I can sleep at night.
 That’s on the athlete, not me.

 Being a coach of a team or a leader means not treating everyone alike but treating everyone in a way that benefits the team first, athlete second, and coach last.

 Think of others before yourself and that makes you a coach and leader!

-Think of yourself before others and that makes you a bad bureaucrat!
+Think of yourself before others and , well, you can fill in the rest!!